 At its height, boxing matches were being broadcast to millions upon millions of fans, and that could account for around one-third of all television owners at the time.
 However, like many of the early television broadcasts, producers were still ironing out the kinks.
 Many of the weekly “Friday Night Fights” were of poor quality, leading to declining viewing figures.

 After several scandals and poor quality television bouts, boxing needed a fresh start.
 So several key figures in the sport decided to take a trip west.
 Las Vegas, at the time, was nothing like it is today.
 It was still finding its feet as the casino capital of the country and was looking for different ways to attract visitors to the city.

 Like today, it was hosting performances from A-list celebrities and international sporting events.
 The first fight that took place in the Nevada desert was between Archie Moore and Nino Valdes, in 1955.

 The casinos in the city saw the opportunity to attract customers to their gaming floors and also to take bets on the bout.
 Several of the casino owners gave $100,000 ($1 million in today’s money) to help the event run smoothly.
 And although the fight didn’t attract as much attention as everyone involved had initially hoped, it did spark the beginning of the now flourishing sports betting market in the city.

 Today, betting on boxing in Las Vegas is a multi-million dollar affair with online sports betting sites also getting involved.
-Many fans will also use free bet promotions that are offered by major brands to make their boxing bets go further.
+Many fans will also use 2 to make their boxing bets go further.